Comedy Playhouse: Scottish Comedy Playhouse

-The BBC aired six comedy pilots in 1970 in Scotland only under the title Scottish Comedy Playhouse, none of which developed onto a full series.
+The BBC aired six comedy pilots in 1970 in Scotland only under the title Scottish Comedy Playhouse, none of which developed into a full series.
 While these were being aired, Monty Python's Flying Circus was broadcast in the rest of the UK.
 All episodes from this series were wiped soon after transmission and are currently missing from the archives.
 The episodes are as follows: